 Lyndsey began her farming career in the Cultivating Bernalillo County 'Grow the Growers' program, a farm business incubator based in Albuquerque, New Mexico.
 As a first-generation farmer, she credits this farm incubator experience for enabling her transition into a full-time farming career.
 Today, Lyndsey farms on land she shares with several other growers just outside of Boise, Idaho.
 She brings her unique experience and passion for collaborative farming to Taproots.

-Joe owns Black Fox Farm, a Certified Naturally Grown farm in Boise, Idaho.
+Joe is a first-generation farmer and the owner of Black Fox Farm, a Certified Naturally Grown farm in Boise, Idaho.

 Genny comes to Taproots Farm Hub with a passion for local food and a career in the nonprofit world.